Trouble Understanding Speech

 Recover lost sounds

-Today’s hearing aids won’t just help you understand speech better.
-With properly fitted hearing aids, you may notice that music sounds fuller and richer, or that you can now hear the sound of leaves rustling in the wind.
+Acknowledging the above, today’s hearing aids won’t just help you understand speech better.
+With properly fitted hearing aids, most people will notice that music sounds fuller and richer, or that you can now hear the sound of leaves rustling in the wind.
 Hearing aids can open you up to a world of sound you didn’t even know you were missing and get you back into a groove in life you didn’t realize had been lost.